PDF Security FAQs – DRM PDF Protection without Passwords

 To issue users with a license, you just enter their name and email address on the user account creation page and they are automatically sent a license file and download link for the free secure PDF Viewer software.

-You can view all registered and unregistered users, see when users viewed your documents for the first time, how many times they have attempted to register and from which device and IP address.
+You can view all active and non-active users, , how many times they have attempted to activate their license and from which device and IP address.
 You can also allocate additional licenses and delete users from the system.

 Is there a limit to the number of documents I can protect or the no. of customers that can receive protected PDFs?

 You can protect as many PDF documents as you want at no extra charge.
 There is no limit on the number of users you can add to the administration system or who can view your protected PDF documents.